 Usually its foreign foods, dodgy hostels and homesickness that travellers fear when booking a trip, for us it’s packing.
 When a fashion graduate and self-confessed gadget geek booked a round the world trip, the idea of fitting everything into only one backpack seemed harder than a task on The Apprentice.

 Looking back at our mistakes, what we actually needed and what we wished we’d left behind (although at times this was each other), we have created a list of backpacking travel essentials that we cannot travel without.
 Whether it’s a weekend away or a gap year these items will save space, time and money to ensure your next adventure is the best one yet.
 These are all the must have travel items that we have on our backpacking packing list, why not add them to yours too!

 Probably the most essential item on your packing list.
 Get it wrong not only will it break, leaving you and your dirty knickers stranded but it’ll leave your back broken also.
 For us we prefer a backpack instead of a suitcase, simply because it is far easier to navigate cities, packed metro trains and cobbled streets with your luggage on your back instead of dragging along wheels.
 We did thorough research before buying ours, the same way you’d investigate any new life long companion.
-There are so many reasons we chose this backpack and can’t recommend it enough.
+There are so many reasons we chose this backpack and it’s survived many adventures including camping in Australia.

 THE POWER BANK